SergioDiazTech/TFG/README.md

 - **OP7:** Generate a static heat map reflecting post traffic and average sentiment for specific locations.
 - **OP8:** Dynamically display the heat map to show sentiment evolution over time.
 - **OP9:** Create a clustered point map to display geolocated posts based on sentiment.
+- **OP10:** Visualizing word clouds and trending topics for trend analysis.

 ---